OxideMod/Oxide.Docs/docs/guides/owners/permissions.md

 - **Check the user's permissions**: Use the command `oxide.show user [username]` to view all the permissions that a user has.
 This can help identify if they are missing a necessary permission or have one that they should not.
 - **Verify parent group relationships**: If you're using group inheritance, make sure that the parent-child relationships are set up correctly and don't contain any circular references.
 - **Review data storage**: Oxide stores permissions data using ProtoBuf serialization in the `oxide.users` and `oxide.groups` files.
 If you suspect data corruption, you might need to manually edit or delete these files (after making backups).

-## Advanced Features

-### User Data Validation

-Oxide includes a validation system for user IDs to ensure that invalid or obsolete entries don't accumulate in the permissions database.
-Server administrators can customize validation rules through <a href="/glossary#extensions" class="glossary-term">extensions</a>, and the system will automatically clean up invalid entries.

-### Export and Import

-You can export your permissions to <a href="/glossary#json" class="glossary-term"><span class="glossary-term__word">JSON</span></a> format using the `oxide.export` command, which creates separate files for groups and users.
-This is useful for backup purposes or transferring permission settings between servers.

-### Command Shortcuts

-The same commands are also available with the "o." prefix (ex. "o.grant").

 ## Conclusion